Pripet Marshes: Flora

-For the Pinsk swamps' typical alternation of open sedge-reed spaces with almost impenetrable shrub thickets.
+The Pripet Marshes typically alternate open sedge-reed spaces with almost impenetrable shrub thickets.
 During the spring flood the swamps are almost completely covered with water, so the local population often has to cross through them in boats.
 On dry "islands" there are areas of deciduous or pine forests.

 Fauna

-The Pinsk swamps are home to thousands of birds from different biotopes of the Earth (Europe, Asia, Africa, Mediterranean), some of which come to nest here during migrations, and also swamps are a wintering area for many species of migratory birds nesting in parts of Northern Europe, such as Scandinavia, Finland, the Baltic states and Russia.
+The Pripet Marshes are home to thousands of birds from different biotopes of the Earth (Europe, Asia, Africa, Mediterranean), some of which come to nest here during migrations, and also swamps are a wintering area for many species of migratory birds nesting in parts of Northern Europe, such as Scandinavia, Finland, the Baltic states and Russia.